These Quick & Easy Brownies Are a Hit with Everyone!

 - If doubling or tripling, make sure to adjust the size of your baking pan and baking time.

-You might be tempted to skip dusting the baking pan with breadcrumbs—but trust me, don’t!
-The brownie’s perfect base depends on them, and you won’t regret it.
+You might be tempted to skip dusting the baking pan with breadcrumbs, but don’t!
+The brownie’s perfect crispy bottom depends on them, and you won’t regret it.

 These brownies freeze beautifully!
 To freeze them, do the following: